-Zone 1 – Intrinsically safe or a flameproof type or industrial type apparatus housed in enclosure or in a room made safe by purging or pressurising atmosphere and interlocked to stop electric supply automatically or to give warning to stop it in case of failure of the purging or pressurising system.
+Zone 1 – Intrinsically safe or a flameproof type or industrial type apparatus housed in an enclosure or in a room made safe by purging or pressurizing atmosphere and interlocked to stop electric supply automatically or to give the warning to stop it in case of failure of the purging or pressurizing system.

 Zone 2 – Non sparking apparatus or Apparatus permitted in Dev.
 1.

 Fixed Electric Wiring (R. 107): PETROLEUM RULE 2002

 It should be effectively sealed at all joints, mechanically protected, adequately supported and consisting of approved armored cable or metal sheathed cable or insulated cable in a galvanized conduits with approved flame proof fitting or mineral insulated cable of an approved type with a flameproof gland at all joints and details mentioned in the rule.

 Earthing and bounding (R. 108): PETROLEUM RULE 2002